RaiderHacks/RaiderHacks-Website-2.0/PASSWD_AUTH_README.md

 So as you can see from the simple formula above, an HMAC uses a

-symmetric key to derive a non-reversible, non-forgeable
+symmetric key to derive a non-reversible, non-precomputable

 hash of an input-message.